prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

 - ✅ Use SIZE() function for array-wrapped responses

 **Monitoring & DevOps:**
-- ✅ Query Prometheus for system metrics (tested with testcontainers)
+- ✅ Query Prometheus for system metrics
 - ✅ Access Prometheus response structure (status, resultType)
 - ✅ Monitor active targets with SIZE()
 - ✅ Use CTEs for multi-step metric processing